 Instead, what we are saying is that because police are human beings, they cannot be trusted to hold themselves accountable for their own tragic mistakes and reckless actions.
 That is not how human nature works.
 Police department leadership, faced with the death of an innocent civilian at the hands of an officer under its command, and with the public outrage that usually accompanies that kind of tragedy, cannot remain objective in an investigation.

 Instead, no matter the assurances police leaders try to give the public, a police department’s internal investigation of an officer’s use of deadly force in the line of duty will almost always give the police officer the benefit of the doubt.
 It will likely favor protecting fellow officers over exposing uncomfortable truths.
 It will likely respond to pressure from police unions.
 It will likely try to find a reason to blame the victim.
-And, in the final analysis, it will probably present a view of the events that led to a tragic death of an innocent citizen in the light most favorable to the police officer and his or her actions.
+The final analysis, will probably present a view of the events that led to the tragic death of an innocent citizen in the light most favorable to the police officer and his or her actions.

 Would you trust that sort of investigation?
 Neither would we.